We are a proud community collaborator for the Gather at the Delta Initiative

 Jacqueline Westhead is a facilitator, performer, and author with over 25 years of experience.
 Her passions are steeped in her facilitation work and teaching which are a blend of expressive movement, voice, mind body wisdom and witnessing practices to cultivate awareness, connection and personal growth.
 Jacqueline continues to study to expand her understanding of humanity, her work, and the role it plays in our evolving world.
 She is motivated by the active exploration of Awareness, Curiosity and Kindness and how these support us to dismantle oppressive systems and grow our essential personal superpower of Love.
 If you want to learn more, she published a book called Touching the Invisible: A Field Guide for Living.
 You can also check out her website soundbodywisdom.com.

-Sponsored by The Bellydance Business Academy * Hosted Virtually by Earthdance * Produced with LOVE by Donna Mejia, Amy Sigil, Terri Allred, Joanna Ashleigh, Brittany Banaei and Jacqueline Westhead.
+Produced with LOVE by Donna Mejia, Amy Sigil, Terri Allred, Joanna Ashleigh, Brittany Banaei, Jacqueline Westhead and Liz Sweitzer.